Discover the puzzling evidence that might finally answer the question "how did Bruce Lee die?"

-Following his short hospital stay, Lee resumed his usual fitness regime and continued eating his usual diet — a strictly enforced combination of vegetables, rice, fish, and milk, avoiding all baked goods, refined flour, and most refined sugars.
+On his release, he promptly resumed his usual fitness regime and continued eating his usual diet: a strictly enforced combination of vegetables, rice, fish, and milk that excluded all baked goods, refined flour, and most refined sugars.

-Leading up until July 20, he seemed to be recovering extremely well from his cerebral edema, and aside from complaining of an occasional headache, gave no reason for anyone to worry.
+Until July 20, he seemed to be recovering extremely well from his cerebral edema and, aside from complaining of an occasional headache, gave his friends no reason to worry.

-Around 7:30 in the evening, Lee complained of a headache.
-The friend whose home he was at, a Taiwanese actress named Betty Ting Pei, gave Lee an Equagesic, a painkiller containing aspirin and a tranquilizer known as meprobamate.
+Around 7:30 in the evening, shortly before they were due to depart, Lee complained of a headache.
+Ting Pei gave Lee an Equagesic, a common painkiller containing aspirin and a tranquilizer known as meprobamate.
 After taking it, he went to lie down.

 By the time the ambulance arrived at the hospital, Lee was dead.

-Lee’s friend Chuck Norris claimed that there had been an interaction with muscle relaxants that Lee was taking, causing his death.
-Norris’ words sparked a debate about what else Lee was taking, whether they be stimulants to keep him in shape, or herbal supplements to keep him healthy.
+Lee’s friend Chuck Norris claimed that there had been an interaction with muscle relaxants that Lee was taking, and that was how Bruce Lee died.
+Norris’s words sparked a debate about what else Lee was taking: Stimulants to keep him in shape?
+Herbal supplements to keep him healthy?

-There was also a rumor that Bruce Lee’s death was caused by a prostitute, whom he had gotten violent with.
-The rumor claims that Lee was under the influence of a powerful aphrodisiac, that caused him to lose control.
+There was also a rumor that Bruce Lee’s death was caused by a prostitute with whom he had gotten violent.
+The rumor claimed that Lee was under the influence of a powerful aphrodisiac that caused him to lose control.
 The prostitute then killed him in self-defense.
-However, given Lee’s physical prowess, it’s unlikely anyone could have overpowered him.

-Some fans of Lee’s who had heard that the fatal dose of Equagesic was administered by Betty Ting Pei claimed that she had poisoned him on purpose and that she had been working for a secret society that wanted Lee dead.
-Though, of course, no one knows why the secret society wanted him dead.
+Some fans of Lee’s who had heard that the fatal dose of Equagesic was administered by Betty Ting Pei claimed that she had poisoned him on purpose and that she had been working for a secret society that wanted Bruce Lee dead.
+No immediate answers as to why a secret society would want Bruce Lee dead presented themselves.